 What is a TEX file?

 A TEX file is a source document prepared by LaTeX, a high-quality typesetting system.
-It can include text, symbols, mathematical expressions, and graphics.
+It may include text, symbols, mathematical expressions, and graphics.
 TEX files are commonly used in computer science, electrical engineering, statistics, economics, and physics for typesetting articles, books, and other publications.